zlumer/tesm/docs/docs/getting-started.md

 We're using [pattern matching](https://stackoverflow.com/questions/2502354/what-is-pattern-matching-in-functional-languages) to process incoming messages based on their types and current state type.

-The `enhance` function will throw an error if current state cannot handle the message.
+The `defineFlow` function will throw an error if current state cannot handle the message.

 ---